birdandhike.com logo

 Desert View Overlook Trail

-Hiker on Trail (view N)
+Hiker on trail (view N)

 The overlook also provides good views of a playa (to the northeast) that the Air Force uses for bombing practice.
 Sometimes you can see fighter jets on bombing runs as they dive-bomb and drop bombs or shoot rockets at targets on the dry lake northeast of the overlook.
 Using binoculars, you can see a big bulls-eye bulldozed into the playa.
 South of the playa, in the valley along Highway 95, you might also see tank and artillery practice.